 Find products that match your dog’s needs

 You bring a precious little puppy home and one of the first things you need to figure out is what will it eat.
 You enter a pet shop to browse your options and instantly feel overwhelmed as your eyes peruse through the dog food aisle.
-It is normal for first-time puppy owners to get confused, after all, there is a wide variety of dog food available in the market today.
+It is normal for first-time puppy owners to get confused with queries like, “how many times should a puppy eat?” and 'what to feed my puppy?”.
+After all, there is a wide variety of dog food available in the market today.
 A few years ago, puppy food guides were nothing to be confused about because food options were limited, and dog owners did not have an array of products to choose from.

 Today, there are many different formulations of dog food available with high-quality ingredients and different specialisations to make sure every dog is taken care of.
-Here is a basic puppy feeding guide with standard information on how and what to feed a puppy.
+Here is a basic puppy feeding guide with information on the ideal puppy feeding times, so you know when, how and what to feed a puppy.

-Here’s a brief puppy feeding guide to give you an idea of what to feed your floof according to its age:
+Here’s a brief puppy feeding guide to give you an idea of what to feed your floof according to its age and how many times should I feed a puppy:

 There is no set puppy food guide that works for all dogs.
 Every dog is different and has its own individual needs.
 For instance, a small breed dog cannot stomach portion sizes of a large breed dog even if they are of the same age.
 In fact, two dogs of the same breed may need different portion sizes because of factors such as metabolism, energy levels, medical history, and more.
 If you notice that your dog is not finishing its food, maybe it's time to change the portion size since you might be serving it too much food.
 If you give your dog treats throughout the day, factoring that into its meal plan is also important.